Problem State Protocols

 - Calls the fetcher to get the current values and applies the operator and value defined in the protocol.

-- If any rule evaluates truthfuly, it will return an the new state in the response object.
+- If any rule evaluates truthfuly, it will return the new state in the response object.

-- The order of the transitions is important, since they will be evaluated from top to bottom, and will return the state of the first one that evalutes to true.
+- The order of the transitions is important, since they will be evaluated from top to bottom, and will return the state of the first one that evaluates to true.

 - Returns a